Priorities - Community First

 Housing

-New Westminster is a leader in protecting affordable housing, building more diverse housing options, and balancing the needs of the community.
-We have a role in continuing to address the regional housing and housing affordability crisis.
+New Westminster is a leader in meeting regional housing needs and protecting our most affordable housing, building more diverse housing options, and balancing the needs of the community.
+We must continue to support transit-oriented development, housing diversity, and working with our senior government partners to tackle the housing affordability crisis.

 Climate